 If applicable, describe the statewide uniform procedure for including former English learners in the English learner subgroup for purposes of calculating any indicator that uses data based on State assessment results under section 1111(b)(2)(B)(v)(I) of the ESEA, including the number of years the State includes the results of former English learners.

-ELL students must participate in all state assessments scheduled for their grades regardless of the language program and services they are receiving or the amount of time they have been in the United States.
-The one exception applies to first-year ELL students.
-Schools have the option to administer ELA tests to first-year ELL students, provided they have also participated in ACCESS for ELLs testing.
-First-year ELL students must participate in MCAS Mathematics and STE tests although results will be reported only for diagnostic purposes, and will not be included in school and district summary results, or in state and federal accountability reporting.
-Massachusetts currently includes the results of former English language learners in its accountability results for two school years after a student transitions out of ELL status and is evaluating the possibility of increasing that timeframe to four years based on flexibility afforded under ESSA.
+EL students must participate in all state assessments scheduled for their grades regardless of the language program and services they are receiving or the amount of time they have been in the United States.
+The one exception applies to first-year ELs.
+Schools have the option to administer ELA tests to first-year ELs, provided they have also participated in ACCESS for ELLs 2.0 testing.
+First-year ELs must participate in MCAS Mathematics and STE tests although results will be reported only for diagnostic purposes and will not be included in school and district summary results, or in state and federal accountability reporting.
+Massachusetts includes the results of former ELs in its accountability results for four school years after a student transitions out of EL status based on flexibility afforded under ESSA.

 If applicable, choose one of the following options for recently arrived English learners in the State:

-☐ Applying the exception under ESEA section 1111(b)(3)(A)(i); or ☐ Applying the exception under ESEA section 1111(b)(3)(A)(ii); or ☐ Applying the exception under ESEA section 1111(b)(3)(A)(i) or under ESEA section 1111(b)(3)(A)(ii).
+X Applying the exception under ESEA section 1111(b)(3)(A)(i); or ☐ Applying the exception under ESEA section 1111(b)(3)(A)(ii); or ☐ Applying the exception under ESEA section 1111(b)(3)(A)(i) or under ESEA section 1111(b)(3)(A)(ii).
 If this option is selected, describe how the State will choose which exception applies to a recently arrived English learner.

-Massachusetts intends to explore applying the exception under ESEA section 1111(b)(3)(A)(ii).
-We will make a final determination after reviewing 2017 MCAS and ACCESS for ELLs results.

 Minimum Number of Students.